kasztanka/federated-learning-mimiciii/README.md

 After that, go to `localhost:8888/?token=look_for_token_in_the_terminal` and select a notebook that you would like to run.
 By default the results will be saved in `./notebooks/results/`.

+TODO: Describe configuration of experiments.

 ## Running the experiments

+### Federated with real nodes

 To run the experiments use the following commands:
 ```